gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 meaning that an error has been happening during VALIDATION of SCTP Endpoints.

-After sending EVALID, the Client will wait for the Server to reply with the EVALID confirmation.
+After sending PVALID , the Client will wait for the Server to reply with the PVALID confirmation.
 The Client will compare the Protection Engine received from the Server, if the value is the same it will clear the T-valid timer and move into ESTABLISHED state.
 If the chosen Protection Engines don't match, it will generate an ERROR chunk